Custom Trip Plan

 Traditional Central Hotel

-Charming place in the Old Town, next to Golden Gate with a view on one of the most beautiful streets in Gdansk.
+Charming place in the Old Town, next to the Golden Gate with a view on one of the most beautiful streets in Gdansk.
 Cozy and clean rooms with amazing breakfast and hospitable personnel.

 Things to do in Gdansk